aergonaut/chef-apps/README.md

 # chef-apps

 A cookbook based on pivotal_workstation for installing OS X apps.
-Unlike Sprout or Kitchenplan, this cookbook does not use Homebrew Cask, and instead prefers to download files directly from the providers.
+Unlike Sprout or Kitchenplan, this cookbook does not use Homebrew Cask, but instead prefers to download files directly from the providers.

+## Contributing

+### Adding a new recipe

+1. Fork the repo
+2. Create a new branch like `add-cool-app-recipe`
+3. Commit your recipe to the `recipes` directory
+4. Open a pull request named like "Add Cool App" and tag it with the "new recipes" tag

 ## Usage